 2. Portable Solar Panels

-Due to the limited space on a truck camper’s roof, portable solar panels are a terrific option.
+Due to the limited space on truck camper roofs, portable solar panels are a terrific option.
 Portable solar panels can be purchased with or without a charge controller, meaning it can tie-in with your existing roof-top solar power system or it can operate independently and in parallel with your main system.
 Portable solar panels have two big advantages over fixed roof-top mounts.
 One, they can be moved to avoid shading from nearby trees and obstructions.
-And two, they can be tilted and aimed toward the sun to increase the panel’s power output even more.
+Two, they can be tilted and aimed toward the sun to increase the panel’s power output even more.
 This is especially useful during the winter months when the sun’s path tracks lower in the southern sky.
 Yes, it’s true that tilting mounts can be purchased for roof-top installations, but they can’t be aimed at the sun like a portable panel.
-The only negative with a portable unit, of course, is that it can be stolen, that’s one of the benefits of a roof-top installation.
+The only negative with a portable unit, of course, is that it can be stolen if you don’t keep an eye on it.
 When operating in parallel with the roof-top system, physical access to your batteries or a 12 volt charge port with your batteries will be needed.
 Two of the better portable solar panel units are Zamp’s 120 watt solar kit and Renogy’s 100 watt moncrystalline solar suitcase.

 3. Flexible (Thin-Film) Solar Panels